jameslime214/PTElections_DW/README.md

 # PTElections_DW
- project on creating a data warehouse for parliamentary elections in Portugal
+## This is a project on creating a data warehouse for parliamentary elections in Portugal.